 Solitaired.com Founder Neal Taparia Honored with ‘Online Card Gaming Innovator’ Award

-New York, United States, Sept.
-29, 2023 (GLOBE NEWSWIRE) -- Whether you have heard of Solitaired.com before or not, there is no denying that the Online Card Gaming Innovator Award is an important one within the online card game industry.
+New York, United States – Whether you have heard of Solitaired.com before or not, there is no denying that the Online Card Gaming Innovator Award is an important one within the online card game industry.

 As the pioneer behind Solitaired.com, an online card game site that offers unlimited access to over 500 free games, Neal Taparia is a deserving winner.
 But what does this award mean, and what other award-worthy ventures has Neal Taparia been involved with?